 Community housing provider staff requesting system access should:

-Contact Community Housing in Renewal SA for training to use the Community Housing Customer Register.
+Contact SA Housing Authority for training to use the Community Housing Customer Register.

 How to register a customer's interest

-Registration for housing does not constitute an application for membership of a member-tenant managed community housing provider.
+Registration for housing is not an application for membership of a member-tenant managed community housing provider.
 This is a separate process and the providers are required to maintain separate membership records.

 Primary contact organisations

-The primary contact organisation is the organisation with which a registration of interest is lodged, even if there is more than one organisation listed that the registrant is interested in.
+The organisation that registration of interest is lodged with is the primary contact organisation, even if there are other organisations listed that the registrant is interested in.

 The primary contact organisation is responsible for: